PickNikRobotics/generate_parameter_library/README.md

 ### Custom validator functions
 Validators are functions that return a `Result` type and accept a `rclcpp::Parameter const&` as their first argument and any number of arguments after that can be specified in YAML.
 Validators are C++ functions defined in a header file similar to the example shown below.

+The `Result` type has a alias `OK` that is shorthand for returning a successful validation.
+It also had a function `ERROR` that uses the expressive [fmt format](https://github.com/fmtlib/fmt) for constructing a human readable error.

 ```c++
 Result integer_equal_value(rclcpp::Parameter const& parameter, int expected_value) {